Gardens by the Bay: Far East Organization Children's Garden

-Horticultural themed gardens
+Horticultural-themed gardens

-There are two distinctly different sets of horticultural themed gardens which centre on the horticultural heritage of the various cultural groups in Singapore and on the biology and ecology of gardens and forests.
-They are an important part of the Gardens' edutainment programme, which aims to bring plant knowledge to the public.
+There are two distinctly different sets of horticultural-themed gardens, which centre on the horticultural heritage of the various cultural groups in Singapore and on the biology and ecology of the tropical rainforest.
+These gardens are an important part of the Gardens' edutainment programme, which aims to bring plant knowledge to the public.

-The "Heritage Gardens" theme features gardens that highlight the various cultural groups in Singapore and the important role that plants play in their respective cultures, as well as the country's colonial history.
-It also focuses on economically important plants in Singapore and South East Asia.
+The Heritage Gardens emphasize the various cultural groups in Singapore, the significant role that plants play in their respective cultures, and the country's colonial history.
+It also focuses on economically important plants in Singapore and Southeast Asia.
 The four gardens are the Indian Garden, the Chinese Garden, the Malay Garden and the Colonial Garden.

-The "World of Plants" theme emphasizes the web of relationships amongst the various plants within a fragile forest setting, showcasing the biodiversity of plant life on the planet.
-It consists of six subthemes illustrated by six "gardens", which are named Discovery, Web of Life, Fruits and Flowers, Understorey, World of Palms, and Secret Life of Trees.
+The World of Plants features a curated selection of plants that showcase the biodiversity of the tropical rainforest.
+It consists of six subthemes illustrated by six sub-gardens: Discovery, Web of Life, Fruits and Flowers, Understorey, World of Palms, and Secret Life of Trees.